-A of Table A9) would lead to a biased estimate of the parameters, as apparent from the poor fit displayed in Figure A7b.
-Conversely, a further non-parametric extension allowing for a mixture of three normals (Panel C of Table A9) leads to similar results, confirming that a mixture of two normals provides enough parametric flexibility.
+Allowing for a flexible distribution of treatment effects is critical.
+Assuming a normal distribution even with a correction for selective publication (Panel A of Table A9a) would lead to a biased estimate of the parameters, as apparent from the poor fit displayed in Figure A7b.
+Conversely, a further non-parametric extension allowing for a mixture of three normals (Panel C of Table A9a) leads to similar results, confirming that a mixture of two normals provides enough parametric flexibility.

-As an alternative approach, in Online Appendix A.7 we assume that the Academic Journals trials and the Nudge Unit trials come from the same underlying distribution of results, modeled with a mixture of three normals, but the two sets of trials are drawn with different probabilities from the normals.
-We similarly estimate a high degree of selective publication and an ATE for the Academic Journals sample at 2.72 pp. (Tables A9b-c), again suggesting a somewhat larger impact than the Nudge Unit trials.
+So far, we have not modeled the impact of nudge characteristics.
+In Panel C of Table 5, we take an alternative approach that explicitly models the role of characteristics, detailed in Online Appendix A.7.
+We assume that the Academic Journal trials and the Nudge Unit trials come from the same underlying distribution of effect sizes, modeled with a mixture of three normals, but that the two sets of trials are drawn with different probabilities from those normals.
+We model the probability of assignment into the three normals in an ordinal probit, which takes as inputs observable characteristics X. As before, we estimate a high degree of selective publication and an ATE for the Academic Journals sample at 3.05 pp. (Columns 3 and 4, Tables A9c).
+In this model, nudge characteristics explain much of the gap that is not already explained by publication bias.